syl20bnr/spacemacs/core/libs/spacemacs-theme/README.md

 The theme has some options that can be tweaked via `M-x customize`:

-* `spacemacs-theme-comment-bg`:
+* `space-macs-theme-comment-bg`:

 This toggles a background color for the comment lines.

-* `spacemacs-theme-comment-italic`:
+* `space-macs-theme-comment-italic`:

 This toggles italics for comments and will also add a lighter color to it.
-It is recommended to disable `spacemacs-theme-comment-bg` if you turn this option on for better contrast.
+It is recommended to disable `space-macs-theme-comment-bg` if you turn this option on for better contrast.

-* `spacemacs-theme-keyword-italic`:
+* `space-macs-theme-keyword-italic`:

 This toggles italics for keywords.

-* `spacemacs-theme-org-agenda-height`:
+* `space-macs-theme-org-agenda-height`:

 This toggles the use of varying org agenda heights.

-* `spacemacs-theme-org-bold`:
+* `space-macs-theme-org-bold`:

 This toggles bold text for org headings.

-* `spacemacs-theme-org-height`:
+* `space-macs-theme-org-height`:

 This toggles the use of varying org headings heights.

-* `spacemacs-theme-org-highlight`:
+* `space-macs-theme-org-highlight`:

 This toggles highlighting of org headings.

-* `spacemacs-theme-org-priority-bold`:
+* `space-macs-theme-org-priority-bold`:

 This toggles bold text for priority items in agenda view.

-* `spacemacs-theme-custom-colors`:
+* `space-macs-theme-custom-colors`:

-This allows for specifying a list of custom colors to override spacemacs theme colors.
+This allows for specifying a list of custom colors to override space-macs theme colors.
 More details in the next section.

-* `spacemacs-theme-underline-parens`:
+* `space-macs-theme-underline-parens`:

 This toggles the underline of matching parens when using `show-paren-mode` or similar.

 ### Override theme's colors

-The theme can be customized by overriding one of the theme local variables by setting a list in the `spacemacs-theme-custom-colors` variable.
+The theme can be customized by overriding one of the theme local variables by setting a list in the `space-macs-theme-custom-colors` variable.
 Here's a list of all the local variables and roles:

 | var           | role                                                                                              |